Difegue/LANraragi/tools/Documentation/api-documentation/miscellaneous-other-api.md

+---
+description: Other APIs that don't fit a dedicated theme.
+---

 # Miscellaneous other API

-{% api-method method="delete" host="http://lrr.tvc-16.science" path="/api/tempfolder" %}
+{% api-method method="get" host="http://lrr.tvc-16.science" path="/api/info" %}
 {% api-method-summary %}
 Get information about the server
 {% endapi-method-summary %}